krishna213119-pixel/project/README.md

-This repository contains a multi-page College Club website created as part of the Multi-Page College Club web development assignment.
  The project is built using only HTML and basic CSS, and demonstrates semantic structure, layout techniques, and HTML forms.